amarkum/interview-refresher-java-bigdata/src/main/resources/notes/java/java-notes.md

 Performance is slower than the String Builder.

 ## StringBuilder
-It is same as String Buffer except for the String Builder which is not threaded safety that is not synchronized.
+It is same as String Buffer except for the String Builder which is not threaded safe - that is not synchronized.
 So obviously performance is fast.

 # Serialization